psycopg/psycopg/docs/advanced/rows.rst

 Using Pydantic_ it is possible to enforce static typing at runtime.
-Using a Pydantic model factory the code can be checked statically using mypy and querying the database will raise an exception if the resultset is not compatible with the model.
+Using a Pydantic model factory the code can be checked statically using mypy and querying the database will raise an exception if the rows returned is not compatible with the model.

 .. _Pydantic: https://pydantic-docs.helpmanual.io/